nushell/nushell.github.io/book/custom_commands.md

 }
 ```

 The types of parameters are optional.
-Nushell supports leaving them off, and treating the parameter as `any` if so.
+Nushell supports leaving them off and treating the parameter as `any` if so.
 If you annotated a type on a parameter, Nushell will check this type when you call the function.

 For example, let's say you wanted to take in an `int` instead: